-This refers to the amount of return that we expect to gain from our investment.
-There are investments that can yield higher return than the others.
+This refers to the return we expect to gain from our investment.
+There are investments that can yield higher returns than the others.
 Always remember that if you want to get a higher return, there is always a chance that the risk of loss will also be higher.
-Be mindful for investments that are too good to be true.
+Be mindful of investments that are too good to be true.

 5. Risk Appetite

-This means how much risk can we take and how much we can afford to lose.
+This means how much risk we can take and how much we can afford to lose.
 This coincides with no. 4.
-If you want higher return, then you must be willing to accept higher risk.
-Meaning, if you are not comfortable taking a higher risk, you must match with an investment that does not provide extremely high returns.
+If you want a higher return, then you must be willing to accept higher risk.
+This means that if you are not comfortable taking a higher risk, you must match with an investment that does not provide extremely high returns.

 This refers to the distribution of assets for risk management.
-We should not put all your eggs in one basket.
+We should not put all our eggs in one basket.
 You need to balance your portfolio.
 You shouldn’t put all your money in a high-risk type of investment.
-There are many ways to diversify: one is through type of investment (stocks, bonds, land, time deposit), another is geographic location of investment (on-shore and off-shore accounts) and lastly, purpose of investment (long term or short term).
+There are many ways to diversify: one is through the type of investment (stocks, bonds, land, time deposit), another is the geographic location of investment (on-shore and off-shore accounts), and lastly, the purpose of investment (long-term or short term).

 7. Security Selection

-Make sure to do some research first before investing into something.
-You need to make sure that the company we are investing in is secure and legitimate.
-We suggest that you get in touch with a trusted financial advisor to insure that you will get the most value out of your money.
+Make sure to do some research first before investing in something.
+You need to ensure that the company you are investing in is secure and legitimate.
+We suggest that you get in touch with a trusted financial advisor to ensure that you will get the most value out of your money.

-In choosing an investment make sure it matches your preference based on the 7 qualifications above.
-If you want to know more about investing or you want to talk to our qualified financial advisors, you may send us an email at firstname.lastname@example.org
+In choosing an investment, make sure it matches your preference based on the 7 qualifications above.
+If you want to know more about the best investments for your needs, talk to our financial advisors by pressing the request link below.